Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Other tools needed: Fusible bonding web, iron, needle nose pliers, sewing kit or machine

 This DIY Cat Collar costs just pennies to make and offers plenty of customization.
-Though it requires a little sewing, it’s easy for beginners to take on.
+Although it requires a little sewing, it’s easy for beginners to take on.
 The collar is made of fabric, so you can choose just about any design you want.

 For this collar, you’ll need your fabric of choice, fusible bonding web, an iron, and hardware like buckles and rings, which you can find at any craft or sewing store.
 Only two spots need sewing, which can be done by hand or machine.
 The instructions are easy to follow and include detailed pictures.

-2. DIY Cat Collar with Bow by Chubby Meows
+2. DIY Cat Collar With Bow by Chubby Meows

 Materials: Fabric, buckles, rings